nuxt/docs/en/guide/index.md

 ![nuxt-schema](/nuxt-schema.png)

-## Server Rendered
+## Server Rendered (Universal SSR)

 You can use nuxt.js as a framework to handle all the UI rendering of your project.

 When launching `nuxt`, it will start a development server with hot-reloading and vue-server-renderer configured to automatically server-render your application.

+### Single Page Applications (SPA)
+If for any reason you prefer not using server side rendering or need static hosting for your applications, you can simply use SPA mode using `nuxt --spa`.
+Combination with *generate* feature gives a powerful SPA deployment mechanism without need to Node.js runtime or any special server handling.

-Take a look at [the commands](/guide/commands) to learn more about it.
+Take a look at [the commands](/guide/commands) to learn more about usage.

-If you already have a server, you can plug nuxt.js by using it as a middleware, there is no restriction at all when using nuxt.js for developing your Universal Web Applications, see the [Using Nuxt.js Programmatically](/api/nuxt) guide.
+If you already have a server, you can plug Nuxt.js by using it as a middleware, there is no restriction at all when using nuxt.js for developing your Universal Web Applications, see the [Using Nuxt.js Programmatically](/api/nuxt) guide.

-## Static Generated
+## Static Generated (Pre Rendering)

 The big innovation of nuxt.js comes here: `nuxt generate`